simeononsecurity/simeononsecurity.ch/content/articles/top-10-essential-tools-for-building-your-own-pc/index.en.md

 ### Determining the Right Peripherals for Your Setup

 When it comes to choosing the right peripherals for your PC setup, there are a few key factors to consider. **Compatibility** is crucial, as you want to ensure that your peripherals are compatible with your operating system and other hardware components.
-Additionally, **ergonomics** should not be overlooked, as comfortable peripherals can greatly enhance your overall computing experience.
+Also, **ergonomics** shouldn't be overlooked, as comfortable peripherals can greatly enhance your overall computing experience.

 To help you make an informed decision, here are some important considerations: